loginom/loginom-help-en-omegat/data/processors/programming/python/output-table.md

 ## builtin_pandas_utils Module Use

-Если включена опция "Разрешить формировать выходные столбцы из кода", доступны следующие методы (см.
-Example No2):
+If "Allow creating output columns in script" option is enabled, the following methods are available (refer to Example No2):

 %spoiler%to_data_frame%spoiler%

 **to_data_frame(table, dataframe, with_index)**

-Метод задает структуру полей `OutputTable` по `pandas.DataFrame`.
+The method sets the structure of the `OutputTable` fields by `pandas.DataFrame`.
 Arguments:

-- table — ссылка на выходной набор OutputTableClass;
+- table — reference to OutputTableClass output data set;
-- dataframe — ссылка на `pandas.DataFrame`, структура которого используется для создания столбцов выходного набора;
+- dataframe — reference to `pandas.DataFrame` the structure of which is used to create the output data set columns.
-- with_index — если аргумент принимает `True`, то индексы `pandas.DataFrame` включаются в структуру выходного набора.
+- with_index — if argument takes `True`, `pandas.DataFrame` indexes are included into the output data set structure.
 The optional argument.
 The default value is `False`.

 %/spoiler%